spazzola/WoodWeightCalculator/README.md

 - SceneBuilder

 ### To Do
-- switching between Panes should be operated by class/interface
+- switching between Panes should be operated by another class/interface
 - change all double values to BigDecimal